kimdukgyoo/kimdukgyoo.github.io/index.md

 ### <a href="https://kimdukgyoo.github.io/PDFfiles/CV-DukGyooKim.pdf" target="_blank">Please find my CV here</a>.

-I am an assistant professor in Economics at the University of Mannheim.
+I am an assistant professor in the Department of Economics at the University of Mannheim.
 I study topics on public economics and political economy, and I conduct lab and field experiments.

 * I am visiting McMaster University for research from June to December 2019.